Landlord or Tenant Commercial Renewals

 If you are a tenant wishing to initiate a renewal lease, you are entitled to serve a “section 26” notice on your landlord.
 Again, if the parties cannot agree on the new lease terms, either party may apply to court to decide the terms.

 If you are coming towards the end of your current lease, we can help.
-Our team are experienced in all types of lease renewals and associated contentious court work.
+Our solicitors are experienced in all types of lease renewals and associated contentious court work.

-Our firm has helped hundreds of people throughout Margate, Ramsgate, Broadstairs, Birchington, Deal, Dover, Sandwich and Canterbury, and all other areas in Kent, Thanet and the South East of England with their lease renewals.
+We have a team of skilled and expert legal professionals who have provided specialist legal advice to hundreds of people throughout Ramsgate, Broadstairs, Margate, Birchington, Deal, Dover, Sandwich, Canterbury, and all other areas in Kent, and the Southeast of England.

 If you want to find out more about how we can help, get in contact with us today.